dsfields/spleen-pgsql-node/README.md

 It is highly recommended that you leave the `parameterize` option as `true` to help prevent SQL-injection attacks.

-It is also highly recommend that you give leverge `spleen`'s `Filter.prototype.prioritize()` method before converting to a pgSQL expression.
+It is also highly recommend that you leverge `spleen`'s `Filter.prototype.prioritize()` method before converting to a pgSQL expression.
 This allows you to reorder a `Filter`, and optimally utilize known indexes.

 ## Stringify Behavior